FredDeschenes/prm-fish/README.md

 - Needs to be sourced in your config.fish (```. /path/to/prm.fish```)
 - Project files are saved in ```~/.prm-fish/``` instead of ```~/.prm/```
 - Does not change prompt to include project name
+- 'add', 'edit' and 'remove' commands can accept multiple projects at once

 Feel free to report any other differences in the [issue tracker](../../issues/).